FranklinD10/SchoolGo/README.md

 ## Acknowledgments

 This project was inspired by the need to provide students with helpful information and guidance.
 Thanks to the developers of _SchoolGo_, namely, Franklin Davis, Jr. and Jickson Washington for building this app.

+## Techinical Description of App

+This is a web page that creates a chatbot interface called "SchoolGo".
+The interface includes a header, a main section with two containers, and a footer.
+The first container contains an introduction message about the chatbot.
+The second container contains a list of chat messages and a form to submit new messages.
+The CSS file contains styling for the various elements in the web page.

+In terms of functionality, the chatbot responds to messages and provides information on various topics related to schools and universities.
+The chatbot's responses are not included in the code provided and may be generated dynamically from a server or pre-defined in the JavaScript code.